Image-Py/planer/readme.md

 planer.core(clpy) # use clpy as backend
 ```

+We tested on windows, planer with cupy is 80-100 times faster then numpy. has a equal performance with torch. (but on linux torch is faster)

 ## Network visualization

 We provide a powerful visualization tools for the cnn model.
 Just call ```net.show()``` will work.